 Read the first several pages of the document carefully.
 This is where admission criteria and processes are explained.
 Pay particular attention to the application window, program prerequisites, entrance testing and GPA and other admission requirements.

 Submit your completed application to the Division of Nursing & Health Sciences.
 Professional references (when required) must include both pages, and should be hand delivered, mailed, or faxed to the Division office by the individual completing the form (references should not be submitted by the applicant).
 You will be contacted if there is a problem with your application.
 If you have questions, contact your academic advisor or the Nursing & Health Sciences Advising Center (NHS@lcsc.edu).

-Entrance Tests are administered at the Professional Technical Education Center.
+Entrance Tests are administered at the Testing Center.

 Note: You must have your CNA license prior to application to the program to qualify.
 Courses are offered through Workforce Training.

 We are glad you are interested in Lewis-Clark State College and one of our programs.
 We welcome transfer students!
 This page contains links to several documents that may be of assistance to you.
 If you have questions, contact the Nursing & Health Sciences Advising Center [NHS@lcsc.edu; 208-792-2688].
 Thank you.